 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in the market interest rates.
 The Bridge loan facility bears a floating-rate interest equal to the secured overnight financing rate (SOFR) plus a margin, which is reset at specified intervals.
-During the year, the SOFR floated in the range of 0.05% - 4.34%.
+During the year, the SOFR floated in the range of 4.80% - 5.30%.
 In order to manage the exposure to variable interest rate, the Company enters into the interest rate swap agreements with different counterparties.
 Please refer to the Note 13 for the details of the total exposure of the Bridge loan facility.

-A movement of SOFR of +/-4.00% from year end, SOFR would have the following impact on the current interest expense recorded in Statement of comprehensive income
+A movement of SOFR of +/- 4.00% from year end, SOFR would have the following impact on the current interest expense recorded in Statement of comprehensive income.

-Move ment on SOFR
+Movement on SOFR

-As at 31 December 2022
+As at 31 December 2024

 Effect in USD 4.00% -4.00%

+Interest expense impact 272,247,492 (27)

+As at 31 Dece ember 2023

+Effect in USD 4.00% -4.00%

-Interest expense impact 459,806,232 (205,561,666)
+Interest expense impact 352,084,000 (200,312,730)